On this page you can read about:

 Various situations may lead to a supervisor being changed.
 Similarly, an individual may wish to add a supervisor.
 Any changes to the set of supervisors entails a revision of the doctoral student’s individual study plan and should be processed by the Research Training Committee.
 There is a special form that should be completed when an individual wishes to notify any changes.

 Each doctoral student is to have a specially appointed examiner.
 The examiner should participate in the annual follow-up of the individual study plan.
-In the case of doctoral students, the examiner should examine for-credit components of the doctoral programme when reporting to the study documentation system.
-The previous possibility for supervisors to examine for-credit components ceased on 1/7/2019.
+The examiner should examine for credit components of the doctoral programme when reporting to Ladok.

 The examiner should also provide support to the doctoral student in discussions surrounding the theoretical part of the programme and examination.